Follow Our Therapy Dog Blog

 Evaluation

-We undertook a combined process-outcome evaluation followed by a needs assessment over a three-month period.
+We undertook a combined process-outcome evaluation followed by a needs assessment over a three-month period (May - July 2020) as we transitioned to an online format.
 Our first process-outcome questionnaire was designed to assess participant opinion and experiences with the PAWS Your Stress online program.
 Highlights of our findings are available in an infographic here.
 Our second needs assessment questionnaire assessed participant needs and preferences regarding program implementation to help inform future programming.
 An infographic highlighting the results can be found here.

 An initial evaluation of the in-person PAWS Your Stress program is available: